josephinedesplanques/CART315-repo/Process/Journal.md

 ![second Image](Media/Start2)

-The speed didn’t work like this.
+The speed didn’t work like if I set it up like this, I need to play with the velocity.

-Having a brick worth that many points basically means that the goal becomes to break that one in priority.
+Having a brick worth so many points basically means that the goal of the game becomes to break that one in priority.
 The other balls appearing seem to add a bit of messiness/fun??
 Not sure, will definitely need more iterations.

+Next steps:
+- fixing the speed issue
+- making the new balls random colors
+- iterating to see how many new balls add more fun without adding too much messiness
+- experimenting with singletons

 # Exploration Prototype 2 - 05.02.26